 Always keep in mind that a CRM is not magic, it does simply get dropped into your organization, get embraced, and automatically start working.
-It will never fit you right out of the box..
+It will never fit you right out of the box.
 Plan the roll out before you begin building the system to ensure that management and staff alike are appropriately trained and supported from launch.
-The first 3-6 months after rollout require intense attention on your part, a demand of “Show me, show me, show me.”
+The first 3-6 months after rollout require intense attention on your part, the demand of “Show me, show me, show me.”

 - “Sales Ops, what’s your training plan?”

 - “Sales leaders, have you required attendance at training?”

 - “VP of Sales, show me our progress … from Salesforce dashboards.”

 The most successful launch we ever witnessed involved the VP of Sales demanding his entire team enters all their data “by Wednesday” after we launched and trained on Monday.
 While seemingly draconian, his demand was met.
 More notably, the rule was firmly established from the outset: the CRM wasn’t paperwork to be filed later, it was the new methodology for conducting business.
 You better bet that the sales team came back to us begging for reinforcing training.

 Pulse Check: You sit in on sales meetings, and they’re not run from metrics in Salesforce.
 You ask a sales rep to show you how she uses Salesforce and what she’s supposed to get out of it, and she’s hesitant and unsure.